 Decades-old procurement practices are only going to hinder how organizations are going to be able to address the transformation.
 Do you have time and resources to go through your traditional tender practices?
 Wouldn’t those resources be better off focused on developing and executing transformation strategies?

 When things are changing hour to hour or day to day, taking months to procure new services, infrastructure, etc… doesn’t scale to the challenge you are facing.
 If you are a CIO, consider increasing (not decreasing) discretionary spending limits for your senior managers.

 If you can think of other options and opportunities, feel free to leave those tips in the comments section below.

 We will, of course, get through this; however, things are going to change, and if anything, this will spur a period of transformation.
 Those organizations which can transform will do well, those which don’t are going to struggle.

 The team here at Dynatrace is ready to help have these discussions with you.
-If you need to get started now (which you likely do), sign up for a free trial of Dynatrace here and start to get some visibility to help make better decisions faster. /trial/
+If you need to get started now (which you likely do), sign up for a free trial of Dynatrace here and start to get some visibility to help make better decisions faster. /signup/